twuamartin42/Realizing-Groups/README.md

 # Realizing-Groups

 ## Project Overview
-This is a repository for the research project A Study on the Variety of Structures of Groups of Units of Order 2^n with code is dedicated to compute examples of generators for the groups U(m) with order up to 2^15.
+This is a repository for the research project "A Study on the Variety of Structures of Groups of Units of Order 2^n," with code dedicated to compute examples of generators for the groups U(m) with order up to 2^15.

 ## Example of use with Python Algorithm:
 ### Step 1
-Install Python and Apache NetBeans 18.
+Install Python and your chosen IDE.
 Follow the documentation found in these links *insert links for installation*.
 ### Step 2
 Fetch required files.
 One can clone the repository via git:
 `git clone https://github.com/twuamartin42/Realizing-Groups.git`